karmakarPhys/Quant_finance_projects/README.md

+** Basket_option.ipynb**

+Calculates the prices of Asian and European options on baskets of correlated assets using moment matching and MC.

 **bs-pde2.ipynb**

 Solves the Black-Scholes equation for a European call option on a single underlier, using the explicit finite difference method.